lammas321/lammOS-LethalCompany/README.md

 - Fixing a potential error that could occur if modded planets don't follow the same naming scheme that vanilla ones do.
 This hasn't been a problem quite yet but it is something I'm aware of.
 - Fixing the possibility of any desyncing or inconsistencies occuring caused by other mods, so that the `>RELOAD` command doesn't need to be used.
 - Showing the entity's base health when viewing one using the `>BESTIARY` command.
+- Reformatting the README.md, so that it's less massive blobs of texts while still giving relatively the same information.

 ## Known Incompatibilities
 - [Advanced Company by PotatoePet](https://thunderstore.io/c/lethal-company/p/PotatoePet/AdvancedCompany/)